bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 The Heart of the Meteor Mouse is weak to arcane traps, but pretty strong.
 Have no fear, though: after nine misses she will collapse in exhaustion, and your tenth hunt is a certain catch.
-Once you do catch her, you’ll be sent back to Daylight, and your hard earned Sunshine Cheese will automatically disarm.
+Once you do catch her, you’ll be sent back to where you were at Dawn, and your hard earned Sunrise Cheese will automatically disarm.
 She’ll also drop a Meteoric Core Fragment, which you can take to the Trapsmith to get the Meteor Prison Core trap.

 If you have any Sunrise Cheese left, you can sell them on the Marketplace (they usually go for a pretty good price).

+It's worth noting that in this phase, your wall will take no damage and your fort defenses (this includes the Mage Tower) have no effect.

 > Sounds grindy.
 How do I speed this up?
 >